Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Results

-To summarize the results from the comparison: we found the following similarities between the microstratum (again for $\alpha =1$, $\beta = -\frac{1}{8}$) and the superstratum (again for $\alpha =1$, $\beta = 0$): \begin{itemize} \itemsep{0pt} \item The scalar function, $\mu_2(\xi)$ vanishes to an accuracy of $10^{-13}$.
+\begin{itemize} \itemsep{0pt} \item The scalar function, $\mu_2(\xi)$ vanishes to an accuracy of $10^{-13}$.
 It is identically zero for the superstratum, (\ref{ssres1}).
-Varying $\alpha$ keeps the $\mu_2(\xi)$ amplitude vanishingly small strengthening our expectations that it should vanish in the microstratum case as well. \item The metric function, $\Omega_1(\xi) = 1$ everywhere, exactly as in the superstratum, (\ref{ssres1}). \item The potential functions, $\Phi_1$ and $\Psi_1$ are given by the superstratum (\ref{ssres1}) values to an accuracy of $10^{-13}$.
-As with $\mu_2$, varying $\alpha$ does not change this picture qualitatively and we expect that $\Phi_1$ and $\Psi_1$ should vanish identically. \item The scalars $\nu$ and $\mu_j$ all vanish to better than $3.1 \times 10^{-13}$ at $\xi =0$. \end{itemize} while the differences are \begin{itemize} \itemsep{0pt} \item The primary distinction is driven by the scalar, $\mu_0(\xi)$, which is identically zero in the superstratum.
+Varying $\alpha$ keeps the $\mu_2(\xi)$ amplitude vanishingly small, strengthening our expectations that it should vanish for the special microstratum locus. \item The metric function, $\Omega_1(\xi) = 1$ everywhere, exactly as in the superstratum, (\ref{ssres1}). \item The potential functions, $\Phi_1$ and $\Psi_1$ are given by the superstratum (\ref{ssres1}) values to an accuracy of $10^{-13}$.
+As with $\mu_2$, varying $\alpha$ does not change this picture qualitatively and we expect that $\Phi_1$ and $\Psi_1$ should vanish identically. \item The scalars $\nu$ and $\mu_j$ all vanish to better than $3.1 \times 10^{-13}$ at $\xi =0$.
+For general $\alpha$ we have verified that these scalars vanish to $\cO(\alpha^{12})$ at $\xi =0$. \end{itemize} while the differences are \begin{itemize} \itemsep{0pt} \item The primary distinction is driven by the scalar, $\mu_0(\xi)$, which is identically zero in the superstratum.
 The scalar, $\nu(\xi)$, also exhibits a slight difference between the microstratum and superstratum profile. \item The scalar, $\mu_1(\xi)$, potential functions, $\Phi_2(\xi)$, $\Psi_2(\xi)$, and the metric functions, $\Omega_0(\xi)$, $k(\xi)$ all show small differences between the superstratum and microstratum profiles, but despite the smallness of the difference, these are well within the accuracy of the perturbation theory, and so they are indeed real differences. \end{itemize}

-Another very important property of the microstratum with $\omega_0 =0$ and satisfying (\ref{potsusylocus}) is that
+Another very important property of the microstratum with $\omega_0 =0$ and satisfying (\ref{special_locus}) is that

 for $\alpha < 1$.
 That is, to high perturbative accuracy, one has: